-Operation Situation where the operation is to be applied Schedule B, section/ paragraph reference TREE Undertake a basic inspection from the ground to 2.12.2 INSPECTION - check for major defects or limitations to work.
-If ground the defects or limitations are of type or extent which would require a change to the order, work should stop the Inspecting Officer notified REMOVE TREE To all young trees on a stake that are dead 2.9 FOR REPLANT YOUNG TREE To all young trees 2.5 MAINTENANCE STANDARD To all trees not classified as young.
-2.6 MAINTENANCE
+Operation Situation where the operation is to be applied TREE INSPECTION - ground Undertake a basic inspection from the ground to check for major defects or limitations to work.
+If the defects or limitations are of type or extent which would require a change to the order, work should stop the Inspecting Officer notified REMOVE TREE FOR REPLANT To all young trees on a stake that are dead YOUNG TREE MAINTENANCE To all young trees STANDARD MAINTENANCE To all trees not classified as young.
+Young trees are defined as those trees still requiring the support of stakes or guying mechanisms.